Last Modified: April 10, 2013

 As the case may be; if you can't stretch the coil apart enough to find a match, take off a turn or two.
 If you can't collapse it enough, add a turn or two.
 The requisite number of turns for a one inch diameter coil, will vary between 7 and 9, and the overall length between 1 and 2 inches (.5 uH to 1.5 uH).

 Someone is bound to ask; why set the shunt matching coil for 40 ohms rather than 50 ohms?
 Basically, it is a compromise.
 If you use 50 ohms, you'll find the match on 17 and 15 will be over 80 ohms (>1.7:1 SWR) in most cases.
-The reason is related to the reactance of the shunt coil (including its distributed capacitance), as the frequency changes.
-Distributed capacitance is also the reason small, closely spaced coils don't work too well in this application, especially when they're mounted inside the antenna's mounting bracket.
+The reason is related to the reactance of the shunt coil (including its distributed capacitance), the antenna's capacitive reactance (in this case), as the frequency changes.
+Distributed capacitance is also the reason small, closely spaced coils don't work well in this application, especially when they're mounted inside the antenna's mounting bracket.